chriswayg/tor-server/README.md

 ### Run Tor relay with IPv6

 The host system or VPS (for example Vultr) needs to have IPv6 activated.
-From your server try to ping any IPv6 host: `ping6 google.com`
+From your host server try to ping any IPv6 host: `ping6 -c 5 ipv6.google.com` Then find out your external IPv6 address:

-If that worked fine, make your Tor relay reachable via IPv6 by adding an additional ORPort line to your `torrc` configuration using the applicable IPv6 address:

-`ORPort [IPv6-address]:9001`

-Or use the included helper script to add the main IPv6 address of your host to your torrc, for example:

-`scripts/set-ipv6-in-torrc.sh tests/torrc`
+`dig +short -6 myip.opendns.com aaaa @resolver1.ipv6-sandbox.opendns.com`

-Additionally activate IPv6 for Docker by adding the following to the file `daemon.json` on the docker host and restarting Docker.
-My sample configurations use `network_mode: host` which makes it easier to use IPv6.
+If that works fine, activate IPv6 for Docker by adding the following to the file `daemon.json` on the docker host and restarting Docker.

 - use the IPv6 subnet/64 address from your provider for `fixed-cidr-v6`